Disability · Reg 1187454

 Good

-Is VOICES OF HOPE a good charity?
+Is Voices of Hope a good charity?

-VOICES OF HOPE scores 87/100 (Good) on our Clarity Score, with 83% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Voices of Hope scores 87/100 (4 stars, Good) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2025 (£643k total income, 100% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 Donate